cetmix/cetmix-tower/cetmix_tower_aws/readme/USAGE.md

         result["message"] = "No EC2 instances found"
     ```

-* **Save the Command**
+### Save the Command
 - Click the `Save` button to create the command

-**Running the AWS EC2 Command**
+## Running the AWS EC2 Command

-* **Navigate to Server**
+### Navigate to Server
 - Go to `Cetmix Tower > Servers > Servers`
 - Open the server where you want to run the command

-* **Execute Command from Server**
+### Execute Command from Server
-   - Click the `Run Command` button at the top of the server form
+- Click the `Command` button at the top of the server form
 - In the popup dialog:
   - Select your AWS EC2 command from the dropdown
-     - Verify the configuration values (if any need adjustment)
+  - Verify the variable values (if any need adjustment)
   - Click `Run` to execute

-* **View Command Results**
+### View Command Results
 - After execution, the command log will display showing:
   - The command executed
   - Execution status
   - Output message containing EC2 instance details if successful

-**Example Output**
+## Example Output

 For a successful execution with EC2 instances: